Do you want to know how to become a travel agent without experience?

 Well, you can deduct them on your taxes as part of your business.
 Things like advertising and costs related to your clients can also be deducted.

 This comes with being a digital nomad!
 But travel agents can move anywhere in the world and work remotely or at other travel agencies.

-Before we get into the ‘how?’ in how to become a home travel agent, let me first tell you the tasks you will be doing as a travel agent.
+Before we get into the ‘how?’ in how to become a travel agent without experience, let me first tell you the tasks you will be doing as a travel agent.